GeoPython-UPD/site/source/lessons/L1/exercise-1.rst

     Each week, you will create a personal copy of the exercise repository on GitHub.com by clicking on the GitHub classroom link.

-    You can also take a look at the template repository on GitHub: https://github.com/NIGS-GeoPython-2023/Exercise-1 .
+    You can also take a look at the template repository on GitHub: https://github.com/NIGS-GeoPython-2024/Exercise-1 .
     Note that you are only able to make changes in your personal repository generated via GitHub Classroom.

 Summary (what to submit)
 ------------------------

-1. Post a message in the `#week-1 <https://discord.com/channels/1076414283103088640/1076414283543482448>`__ channel at in our Discord server with your name, GitHub username and course.
+1. Post a reply in the Exercise 1 post in UVLe with your name, GitHub username and course.
 2. Accept Exercise-1 in Github classroom and upload the jupyter notebook (file name should be ``Exercise-1.ipynb``) containing your solutions for Part 3.

 .. admonition:: Private repositories